nicoadriannedioso/nicodioso-sample/README.md

 4. Note adding to each user.
    - Works in offline mode, can still add notes to fetched users.
    - Notes added is searchable
-6. Caching of Images
+5. Caching of Images
-7. Connection Reachability detections.
+6. Connection Reachability detections.
    - If the app detects no connection, API requests are queued up.
 When the connection is restored, queued requests will automatically be executed.
-8. Asynchronous API request
+7. Asynchronous API request
    - API requests does not happen simultaneously.
+8. User filtering/searching
 9. Basic Unit tests for CoreData managers and models
 10. Works in Dark mode